f3-factory/F3com-data/views-and-templates/main.md

 ## PHP as a Template Engine

 F3 supports PHP as a template engine.
-Take a look at this HTML fragment saved as `template.htm`:-.
+Take a look at this HTML fragment saved as `template.htm`:.

 ``` html
 <p>Hello, <?php echo $name; ?>!</p>
 ```

-If short tags are enabled on your server, this should work too:-
+If short tags are enabled on your server, this should work too:

 ``` html
 <p>Hello, <?= $name ?></p>
 ```

-To display this template, you can have PHP code that looks like this (stored in a file separate from the template):-
+To display this template, you can have PHP code that looks like this (stored in a file separate from the template):

 ``` php
 $f3=require('lib/base.php');